 In 2022, Rick wanted to work with his partners at the Market, Ken, Rick, Chaffraix and Ralph to revamp the Kitchen Six space into an entirely new restaurant, and Kindred was born.
 Rick is beloved at Kindred, where he wears many hats, and a fixture in the neighborhood, where he lives with his family.
 His booming voice and affable demeanor ensure that everyone he meets leaves having made a friend.

 Rick Adams, Rick Watson, Chaffraix Rowles, and Ralph Catalan are partners in the Oak Grove Market, and years ago began daydreaming of translating the foundational qualities of the market- the familial feel, the consistently great food- into a neighborhood restaurant.
 All living within miles of OGM, they wanted to create the place they wanted to visit: a sophisticated, sit-down restaurant with a cocktail bar that, while very different from the Market, maintained the feeling of a neighborhood hub.

-When the opportunity arose to transform the former Kitchen Six restaurant, they worked together to transform the space and food to meet their collective vision.
-It has become Kindred, a name that reflects the relationships shared by Rick, Rick, Chaffraix and Ralph with one another, and with the Oak Grove community at large.
+When the opportunity arose to transform the former Kitchen Six restaurant, they worked together to change the space and food to meet their collective vision.
+It has become Kindred, a name that reflects the relationships shared by Rick, Rick, Chaffraix, Ralph and Ken with one another, and with the Oak Grove community at large.